-‘People shouldn’t be afraid of the word white privilege’: New labor secretary talks inequality, racism, and union power in first interview
+‘People shouldn’t be afraid of the word white privilege’: New labor secretary talks inequality, racism and union power in first interview

 I have a briefing binder on my desk that’s about 18 inches deep.
 And I’m supposed to know it all and all the acronyms and all that.
 And I’m still trying to figure out where the front door is sometimes.

-Q: Regular companies pay into the unemployment insurance system.
+Q: Most companies pay into the unemployment insurance system.
 Gig companies don’t.
 So Congress footed the bill for them by creating the Pandemic Unemployment Assistance insurance last year.
-Do you believe the government should continue to pick up the unemployment tab for these companies?
+Should the government continue to pick up the unemployment tab for these companies?

 A: I think it is something we have to take a good look at it.
 I don’t think the federal government has the ability forever to continue to pick up the tab there.
 So we’re going to have to take a real serious look at that.

-Q: Let’s talk about economic inequality.
-Wage growth has skyrocketed the last 40 years for people in the top 1 percent of earners, even more for the top .1 percent.
-For the bottom 90 percent, wage growth has only increased nominally.
-In the 10 years following the Great Recession this got even worse.
-What can the Department of Labor do to reverse these trends, and ensure that this recovery looks different?
+Q: Wage growth has skyrocketed the last 40 years for people in the top 1 percent of earners.
+For the bottom 90 percent, it has been stagnate.
+What can the Department of Labor do to reverse these trends?

 A: Well, first and foremost, I think we have to continue to acknowledge that we have a problem.
-I think number one acknowledging and recognizing it, and not being afraid to talk about it, I think that’s important.

-Income inequality certainly has worsened over the years, as you mentioned, workers of color being worse off.
+Income inequality certainly has worsened over the years, workers of color being worse off.
 In the wealthiest country in the world, every worker should be able to get a piece of the American dream.
 It starts with giving workers a voice.
 Everything I want to do here in the Department of Labor will be about addressing inequality.

-Q: In your confirmation, you talked about how we as a country are living with a legacy of systemic racism.
-How would you define systemic racism?
+Q: During your confirmation hearing, you talked about how the United States is living with a legacy of systemic racism.
+How do you define systemic racism?

 A: Well, first of all, it’s a system, and a system in a lot of ways that is broken down.
 You have to be very intentional about dealing with systemic racism.

-Systemic racism just didn’t come in since May of last year, systemic racism has been forever, if you want to be honest about it.
-But we have a unique opportunity when we talk about recovering from Covid-19 to be able to really focus on the issue of systemic racism, also inequality, gender inequality and all kinds of other types of inequality.
+Systemic racism just didn’t come in since May of last year, systemic racism has been here forever, if you want to be honest about it.
+But we have a unique opportunity when we talk about recovering from covid-19 to be able to really focus on the issue of systemic racism, also inequality, gender inequality and all kinds of other types of inequality.

-Q: How does it how does systemic racism affect the lives of minority workers?
+Q: How does systemic racism effect the lives of minority workers?

 A: In so many different ways.
 Money is one, but look around many offices and just see who’s working in them, who has opportunities.
 I mean, right after George Floyd got killed I had a meeting with a group of people in my office called BEN, the Black Employee Network.
 And I just listened.
-And every single person that spoke to me, talked about the racism that they’ve experienced in their life, whether it’s in jobs, interviewing, whether it’s with the police, whether it’s with society, whatever it is.
-And I think that it’s important at this moment in time to listen, but be very intentional aboutthe policies or the actions that we take.
-I think that that’s key.
+And every single person that spoke to me, talked about the racism that they’ve experienced in their life, whether it’s in jobs, interviewing, whether it’s with the police, whether it’s with society.
+I think that it’s important at this moment in time to listen, [and] be very intentional aboutthe policies or the actions that we take.

-Q: You’re the child of immigrants, but Irish Americans are no longer considered ethnic minorities.
+Q: You’re the child of immigrants but Irish Americans are no longer considered ethnic minorities.
 Do you think you’ve been a beneficiary of what people would call white privilege?

 Q: How do you think it’s benefited you?